 Claire joined us in 2017 and she is a vital source of support for patients dealing with head and neck cancer.
 She is an important link between clinical teams, ensuring patients have access to the right care and support when they need it.
 Her own nurse led clinics will allow her to see more patients with this complex cancer.

 CNS Support Worker

-Caroline works closely with our Clinical Nurse Specialists in urology and head and neck cancer to deliver and co-ordinate patient care.
+Caroline works closely with our CNSs in urology and head and neck cancer to deliver and co-ordinate patient care.
 As well as signposting patients to support services available, Caroline ensures patients have a constant line of communication with their oncology team and helps to improve the overall patient experience.

 Janine provides support to patients who are at risk of malnutrition with a particular focus on patients with pancreatic and oesophageal cancer.
 She monitors a patient's weight and dietary intake to optimise nutrition during and after treatment, which will in turn improve survival rates and quality of life for patients.

 Local breast cancer patients are benefitting from a new state of the art 3D breast imaging system thanks to Friends of the Cancer Centre.
 The new 3D breast imaging system will play a vital role in helping women considering reconstructive surgery after mastectomy and this particular model is the first of its kind anywhere in the world.

 In addition to its Clinical Nurse Specialist Programme, Friends of the Cancer Centre also invested in the training and development of local nurses through its pilot Clinical Nurse Specialist Development Programme.
 Many of the nurses in the programme have since gone on to take up specialist nursing posts.